Urban Alert

 Cities depend on shared public infrastructure to support everyday life, yet many local issues such as potholes, broken lighting, and damaged amenities remain unresolved or lack clear communication.
 While residents are encouraged to report these problems, many feel disconnected from local councils and unsure whether their input leads to real action.
 Over time, this uncertainty contributes to frustration and weakens trust in public services.

-Government research identifies social infrastructure as essential to quality of life and economic growth, highlighting the importance of maintaining public spaces that people rely on daily.
+Government research identifies social infrastructure as essential to quality of life and economic growth, highlighting the importance of maintaining public spaces that people rely on daily (Infrastructure Australia, 2019).

-Studies show that many Sydney residents feel disconnected from local authorities, with low satisfaction and limited engagement around infrastructure decisions and maintenance.
+Studies also show that many Sydney residents feel disconnected from local authorities, with low satisfaction and limited engagement around infrastructure decisions and maintenance (AECOM, n.d.).

 To understand why Sydney residents feel disconnected from local infrastructure maintenance, we combined focus groups, surveys, and online observations.
 Across all methods, people shared similar frustrations around broken facilities, unclear repair progress, and a lack of visible communication from local councils.